 An intellectually stimulating environment and the nurturing spirit of collegiality extend throughout the program.
-And, year after year the Johns Hopkins Biomedical Engineering program has attracted the best and brightest world-wide into this very competitive program.
+Year after year, we attracted the best and brightest students world-wide to participate in this very competitive program.

 Research and Networking Opportunities

-Hopkins is one of the top medical schools, and many of the physicians here are incredibly enthusiastic about research.
+Johns Hopkins is known as one of the top medical schools, and many of the physicians here are incredibly enthusiastic about research.
 Collaborations are not only approachable, but also greatly encouraged.
-We also organize plenty of seminars and networking events to connect the clinical, engineering, and basic science aspects of research.
+We also organize seminars and networking events to connect the clinical, engineering, and basic science aspects of research.

 Faculty and Advising

-BME faculty are of the highest caliber.
-Their research articles regularly appear in a host of high-impact academic journals.
+Hopkins BME faculty are engineering the future of medicine, with research articles regularly appearing in a host of high-impact academic journals.
 They have been featured on journal covers, interviewed for podcasts, and have participated in a multitude of academic seminars and conferences.

 Graduate students are permitted to select any Hopkins faculty as their thesis advisor.
-Faculty areas of expertise span the realm of biomedical research — increasing the likelihood that you will find a faculty advisor in the research area, or niche area, where you have the most interest.
+Faculty areas of expertise span the realm of biomedical research — increasing the likelihood that you will find a faculty advisor in the research area where you have the most interest.

 Location and Transportation

-Hopkins has a few campuses but faculty and labs are generally localized.
-While Baltimore has both a metro system and buses, most find it convenient to simply use the free Hopkins shuttle which runs between the Hopkins campuses.
+Hopkins has two main campuses in Baltimore, but faculty and labs are generally localized.
+While the city has both a metro and bus system, most find it convenient to simply use the free Hopkins shuttle, which runs between the Homewood and East Baltimore campuses.
 View Student Life for more information.

 We believe that both our students and the Johns Hopkins research mission are served best by placing our students in multidisciplinary teams, and we encourage them to find these opportunities.